dyfontaine/PokePuLP/README.md

 This app allows the user to optimize their Pokemon team using a linear programming model.

-Link to try app: XXXXXXXXXXXXXXXXXXXXXXX
+Link to try app: https://pokepulp.herokuapp.com

-https://plot.ly/products/dash/
-https://www.coin-or.org/PuLP/
+Info about Plotly Dash and PuLP: https://plot.ly/products/dash/ https://www.coin-or.org/PuLP/